psmass/DDS-Data-model-Example/CommandResponse/README.md

 Command Patterns can be different depending upon requestor/requestee topology, as well as other criteria in dermining the best pattern which fits the problem space.

-The data model example in this directory will show a one-to-one Command/Status Request with an immediate directed response (see examples below).
-Importantly, it will show both the device initiating a (membership) request and getting a response as well as the controller sending command and status requests and getting corresponding responses.
+The data model example in this directory will show a one-to-one Command/Status Request with immediate directed response (see examples below) between a device (consumer/client) and a controller (service/server).
+Importantly, the example will show command/responses in each direction, the device to controller and controller to the device, as the patterns are similar, but each has its own nuance.
+Specifically, the example will show the device initiating a (membership) request with a response and the controller sending command and status requests with corresponding replies.

 **Command/Status request / w/immediate Response**